 Bodum French Press Coffee Maker, $19.99 from Amazon

 This classic French press with a borosilicate glass carafe and stainless steel plunger makes up to eight cups at once.

 Pour-over devices, on the other hand, come in a kind of staggering array of variations, each one just slightly different from the others—so slightly, in fact, that it can be something of a rabbit hole to compare them.
 A pour-over coffee maker might be flat- or smooth-sided, like a Chemex, while others have ridges or ribs on the inside that are designed to prevent the filter from sitting totally flush against the brewer walls.
 Some pour-overs come to a cone-shape at the bottom; others are flat.
 Some have one big hole, some have one little hole, some have multiple holes—each one serves a purpose, usually related to speed of brewing (big hole = faster brew) or extraction rate (smaller, fewer holes = more potential for extraction).
-Sure you can get in deep with what type you prefer, or you can buy the one you like the most and just live your life, since, honestly, the only real instruction for brewing the coffee is also in the name: Pour the water over your coffee!
+Sure you can get in deep with what type you prefer, or you can buy the one you like the most and just live your life, since, honestly, the only real instruction for brewing the coffee is also in the name: Pour the hot water over your ground coffee!

 Don't forget to add the paper filters that go along with this one.

 Melitta Pour-Over Brewer with Glass Carafe, $12.99 from Amazon